UK Visas FAQS - Nacel English School London

 • Passport (we need your passport to issue you an accurate visa letter): with a blank page for your visa

 • For Student visas: Proof of your English Level showing that you are currently at a B1 Level of English (on the Common European Framework of Reference) and that you can start a course at the B2 level.
-Consult official information about the recognized Secure English language Test and test centres
+Consult official information here about the recognized Secure English language Test and test centres

 4) We will send you an invoice and then you will be required to pay your programme fees.
 You must pay all your fees in advance.
 We cannot issue any visa-supporting documentation until you have done this.